jessvanos/ab-net-zero-grid-model/README.md

 -   *Build_A\_Totals* : Report the capacity built for each fuel type in the study by year.
 Aurora new builds only.

-### <ins>Daily_Output_Functions

--   *CompDay_Season* : Compare two typical days in winter and summer.

--   *CompDay_Wind* : Plot max and min wind days for a given year.

--   *CompDay_Solar* : Plot max and min solar days for a given year.

--   *CompDay_Years* : Compare the saem day in two different years.

--   *CompDay_AESO* : Compare a specified day from the simulation with actual data.

 ### <ins>aeso_eval_1